Describe at least one (1) business that is profitable and explains why you think it is enjoying financial success.

 Required:

-1. Prepare a cash budget for the three months, July to September to examine the cash flows projections (Use the spreadsheet template to prepare the cash budget).
+- Prepare a cash budget for the three months, July to September, to examine the cash flow projections (Use the spreadsheet template to prepare the cash budget).

-2. You are aware that there is some suppliers’ payment due in July and August.
-What relevant personnel you are required to discuss/negotiate the possible cash shortfall?
+You are aware that some suppliers’ payments are due in July and August.
+What relevant personnel are you required to discuss/negotiate the possible cash shortfall?

-The relevant personnel will be the cashier, financial manager and Dr Healer to discuss the issue with.
+The relevant personnel will be the cashier, financial manager and Dr Healer to discuss the issue.

 A contingency plan refers to an alternate prepared plan for a business to face an anticipated plan for a future significant event that is probable to occur.
 In the above situation, the contingency plan may be to reduce the expenses and consult the short-term creditors for a reasonable credit for the month of July to handle the emergency situation that might happen in the case of bad cash flow expected in the respective month and pay them in coming better projected months of August and September.